-These factors are key for small and independent firms, and they at least partially explain why paper billboards and OOH channels are continuing to drive local economies nationwide.
+These factors are key for small and independent firms, and they at least partially explain why classic billboards and OOH channels are continuing to drive local economies nationwide.

 When we also consider the fact that SMEs accounted for an estimated 99.9% of all private sector firms at the beginning of 2019, it’s easy to see why traditional OOH mediums have such clear and sustainable growth potential even in the digital age.

 Marketers Have Continued to Spend More on OOH in 2019